grom133114454/FWUC/README.md

 Step 1.
 Make sure you unlock steam via FireWatchUnlocker Step 2.
-Install Millennium open powershell "iwr -useb "https://steambrew.app/install.ps1" | iex" Step 3.
+Install Millennium open powershell and enter iwr -useb "https://steambrew.app/install.ps1" | iex Step 3.
 Download the Plugin
 And then go where your steam.exe is (steam directory) then -> plugins folder -> new folder (call it whatever) then extract the zip contents in there.
 To find this plugins folder easily open steam go to top left steam button -> Millennium -> plugins -> browse local files.
 Step 4.
 Enable it in Millennium plugin settings